rwparrish/zoes-artwork/README.md

 Features:
     - filter art by "sold" or "available"
+      - create dropdown for users to select "available" or "sold"
+    - show all artwork
+     - on artworks page all pieces should be displayed as cards
+      - create ArtworkCard component
     - secret URL with a secret parameter to reveal admin panel
     - user form that emails business email when submitted - smtplib library for this???